JWNicholson/for-real-weather/README.md

 <h2></h2>
 Feel free to fork this repo and start learning.
 I am going to asume you know something about React,HTML,and CSS already.

-After forking and cloning the master branch, run 'npm install' in your command line, to install the dependencies.
-Then head over to Open Weather Map and get started.
+After forking and cloning the master branch:
+* Run 'npm install' in your command line, to install the dependencies.
+* In CurrentWeather.js, paste your API key between the single quotes in the const api_key.
+* Head over to Open Weather Map and get started.
+Make sure the API call url hasn't changed.
+If it has, change the const weather_url accordingly.

 API-https://openweathermap.org/guide